-There are a few different factors which could affect how quickly your Instagram feed loads.
-In version 5.0 (2.0 of the free version) of the plugin we’ve made the plugin faster and added some significant features to help optimize the performance of your feed.
+There are a few different factors that could affect how quickly your Instagram feed loads.
+In version 6.0 (Free and Pro) we’ve made the plugin faster and added some significant features to help optimize the performance of your feed.

 Here are some tips for how to improve the load time of your Instagram feed:

-1) Reduce number of posts you request from Instagram
+1) Reduce the number of posts you request from Instagram

 2) Increase caching time